Model Profiles

 Home Visitors

-FCU trained 89 home visitors to implement the model in 2022.
+FCU trained 74 home visitors to implement the model in 2023.
 The model recommends a master’s degree for home visitors.
+Home visitors may also have a bachelor’s degree with sufficient experience and supervisory support.
 There are no requirements for home visitor caseload limits.

 Supervisors